 MariMed Closes $35 Million Credit Facility to Accelerate its Strategic Growth Plans

-/EIN News/ -- NORWOOD, Mass., Jan.
-24, 2023 (GLOBE NEWSWIRE) -- MariMed, Inc. (“MariMed” or the “Company”) (CSE: MRMD) (OTCQX: MRMD), a leading multi-state cannabis operator, announced that today it closed a $35 million secured credit facility with Chicago Atlantic Advisors, LLC (“Chicago Atlantic”) as the lead lender.
+NORWOOD, Mass., Jan.
+24, 2023 (GLOBE NEWSWIRE) -- MariMed, Inc. ("MariMed" or the "Company") MRMD MRMD, a leading multi-state cannabis operator, announced that today it closed a $35 million secured credit facility with Chicago Atlantic Advisors, LLC ("Chicago Atlantic") as the lead lender.

 "I am delighted to announce the closing of this transformative credit facility," said Jon Levine, MariMed President and Interim Chief Executive Officer.
 "MariMed is known for its operational and financial discipline, resulting in one of the strongest balance sheets in the cannabis industry, enabling us to secure this funding.
 While we are capable of funding our current growth plans with cash flow from operations, the time is right to raise capital and accelerate these plans, which we believe will result in meaningful returns to our shareholders."